YaoApp/xgen/README.md

 ### Foundation

 - [x] Build scaffolding based on umi 4
+- [x] Use Turborepo + Parcel to use components as separate packages
 - [ ] template conversion rule design
 - [ ] EIC Architecture Design
 - [ ] Migration and refactoring of style files